The 2016 biennial Commission meeting of the IWC will be held at the Grand Hotel Bernardin, Portoroz, Slovenia.

 For more information and document submission click here.

 The importance of a meeting to strengthen links between national entanglement response teams was reinforced when a real entanglement was reported and the whale disappeared from local waters before it could be freed from all ropes and lines.

 24 Oct 2016

-The International Whaling Commission (IWC) is the global intergovernmental body charged with the conservation of whales and the management of whaling.
-It is set up under the International Convention for the Regulation of Whaling signed in 1946.
-The Commission has a current membership of 88 Governments from countries around the World.
+The International Whaling Commission (IWC) is the global body charged with the conservation of whales and the management of whaling.
+The IWC currently has 88 member governments from countries all over the world.
+All members are signatories to the International Convention for the Regulation of Whaling.
+This Convention is the legal framework which established the IWC in 1946.